ErikCumps/spwproject/deploy/releasereports/0.6.3/github_release_description_0.6.3.md

 With the improved unit detection fix for issue #4, the list of units detected by Warcab version 0.6.1 and older can be different from the list of units detected by this version of Warcab.
-This means in fact that the dossier files created by version 0.6.1 and older are no longer compatible with and they cannot be loaded by this release.
+This means in fact that the dossier files created by version 0.6.1 and older are no longer compatible with and cannot be loaded by this release.

 ## This release fixes the following issues: